jonfernq/Learning/Accounting/BalanceSheetEvaluation.md

 ## Balance Sheet Comparison

-### PROBLEM

-1. Discuss two ways in which the balance sheets differ across the two companies.
+### 1. Discuss two ways in which the balance sheets differ across the two companies.

 VF Corporation is an apparel and footwear manufacturing company that owns well-known brands such as The North Face, Vans, Timberland, Wrangler, and Lee.

 Johnson & Johnson is a healthcare company that develops and manufactures pharmaceuticals, medical devices, and consumer healthcare products, with notable brands including Band-Aid, Tylenol, Neutrogena, and Johnson's Baby.

 ### 1. Inventory

+**Inventory Composition:**

-Inventory Composition: Companies in the apparel industry, like VF Corporation, typically have a significant portion of their balance sheet allocated to inventory.
+Companies in the apparel industry, like VF Corporation, typically have a significant portion of their balance sheet allocated to inventory.
 This includes raw materials, work-in-progress, and finished goods.

 In contrast, healthcare companies like Johnson & Johnson may have lower inventory levels as their products often have longer lifecycles and require less frequent replenishment.

+**Inventory Turnover Ratio:**

-Inventory Turnover Ratio: This ratio measures how efficiently a company manages its inventory.
+This ratio measures how efficiently a company manages its inventory.

 For apparel companies, a high inventory turnover ratio indicates efficient inventory management, as they typically need to regularly replenish their product offerings to meet changing fashion trends.

 In contrast, healthcare companies may have a lower inventory turnover ratio due to longer product lifecycles or manufacturing processes.

 The apparel industry typically relies on maintaining an appropriate level of inventory to meet customer demand.